Jamie Fielding (footballer): Stevenage

 Fielding received contract offers from Forest Green Rovers and Stevenage of League Two in May 2019.
 He opted to sign for Stevenage on 22 May 2019.
 Fielding stated Stevenage's high level training facilities were a decisive factor in choosing to sign for the club.
 He made his debut in the club's first game of the 2019–20 season, playing the first-half in a 2–0 away defeat to Salford City on 3 August 2019.
 Having made six appearances during the first three months of the season, Fielding joined National League South club St Albans City on a three-month loan agreement on 15 November 2019.
 The loan was extended for the remainder of the season on 17 January 2020.
 Fielding made 15 appearances in all competitions during the loan spell.
 He joined Braintree Town of the National League South on loan in September 2020.

 Wealdstone

 On 5 April 2021, Fielding signed for National League side Wealdstone on a short term deal.

 Tonbridge Angels

 He moved to Tonbridge Angels in September 2021.

+Ebbsfleet United

+In Summer 2025, he made a move to National League South side Ebbsfleet United.